Manasr12/SinglyLinkedListProject/README.md

 # Singly Linked List Implementation in Python

 This repository hosts a Python-based implementation of a Singly Linked List (SLL), a foundational data structure essential for efficient data management and manipulation.
-It includes comprehensive functionalities encapsulated within two main classes: `SLLNode` and `SinglyLinkedList`, aimed at providing an educational insight into the operation of linked lists.
+It includes comprehensive functionalities encapsulated within two main classes: `SLLNode` and `SinglyLinkedList`,
 ## Features

 ### SLLNode